-At a bond election held within the District on November 2, 2004, the voters of the District authorized the issuance of \$44,000,000 principal amount of unlimited tax bonds for the purpose of purchasing and/or constructing water, wastewater and storm drainage facilities.
-The Bonds constitute the seventh issuance of bonds pursuant to such authorization.
+At bond elections held within the District on November 12, 2004, the voters of the District authorized the issuance of \$44,000,000 principal amount of unlimited tax bonds for the purpose of purchasing and/or constructing water, wastewater and storm drainage facilities and \$2,800,000 principal amount of unlimited tax bonds for the purpose of financing and/or constructing parks and recreational facilities.
+The Series 2025 Bonds constitute the ninth issuance of bonds pursuant to such authorization and the Series 2025A Park Bonds constitute the first issuance of bonds pursuant to such authorization.
 The TCEQ has approved the issuance of the Bonds subject to certain restrictions, including the use of Bond proceeds as summarized in "USE AND DISTRIBUTION OF BOND PROCEEDS."

-The Bonds are issued by the District pursuant to the terms and conditions of the Bond Order, Article XVI, Section 59 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code, as amended, an election held within the District, a Utility Agreement (hereinafter defined) between the District and the City, and general laws of the State of Texas relating to the issuance of bonds by political subdivisions of the State of Texas.
+The Bonds are issued by the District pursuant to the terms and conditions of the Bond Orders, Article XVI, Section 59 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code, as amended, elections held within the District, a Utility Agreement (hereinafter defined) between the District and the City, and general laws of the State of Texas relating to the issuance of bonds by political subdivisions of the State of Texas.
 See "UTILITY AGREEMENT BETWEEN THE DISTRICT AND THE CITY OF LEAGUE CITY."